nischaynagar/Bouncing-Ball-HTML5-Canvas/README.md

 # Bouncing-Ball-HTML5-Canvas
-This is an awesome html5 canvas particle animation created from html and javascript.
+This is an awesome html5 canvas bouncing balls animation created from html and javascript.

 Run the index.html file

+Click annywhere on screen to restart